 The Goldring Lenco series attempted to address all of the above by mounting the heavier motor shaft horizontally with a larger 'cone' motor-spindle against which a much wider idler wheel was slid along to vary speed.
 Larger primary drive surfaces helped to overcome smaller vibrations and a greater mass of turntable helped to regulate speed and increase dampening.
 The bearing for this was a single steel ball.
 Since the pressure from the idler wheel was in an upward direction, less sideways 'bias' was applied.

 Garrard played with some differing approaches to tone arms.
-Some more of the memorable examples include the solid teak of the Lab 80, the dual swivel of the Zero 100, apart from the circular / hexagonal aluminium or steel sections used in the very popular (and noisy) SP25 series.
-Favourable comment was given to the AP76 which, unfortunately, could not accept a standard headshell.
+Some more of the memorable examples include the solid teak of the Lab 80 and the dual swivel of the Zero 100.
+Favourable comment was given to the AP76 which, unfortunately like the very popular (and noisy) SP25 series, could not accept a standard headshell.

 B&O, in their Beogram 1202-3000 series (types 5237 and 5228), used an idler wheel and belt-drive, the elasticity of the belt intended to absorb motor vibration.
 The turntable and arm were suspended from the chassis, as were separately the motor and idler wheel.
 Speed was varied by raising and lowering the idler wheel against the motor's conical spindle.
 A belt then ran between the idler wheel and 1.4kg turntable (1.425kg in the 3000).
 Specs given by DIN 45 500 (p3); wow and flutter <±0.15%, rumble >37db (A) and >60dB (B).